Jump to: Links to Full Articles

-Tom Green – An outlaw, he was indicted for murder in 1877 at Parker County, Texas.
+Tom Green – An outlaw, he was indicted for murder in 1877 in Parker County, Texas.

 Ben Griffith – A guerilla outlaw under Cullen Baker in the Texas reconstruction war, was killed by three citizens of Glarkville in 1868.

-William “Curley” Grimes (1850-1879) – The Cheyenne and Black Hills Stage & Express Company, which ran between Deadwood, South Dakota and Cheyenne, Wyoming, traveled one of the most dangerous routes in the American West, due to its frequent hold-ups and hostile Sioux Indians.
-One of the most conspicuous road agents guilty of holding up the stage was Curley Grimes, who had been making a “career” in the Black Hills as a bandit for about two years.
+William “Curley” Grimes (1850-1879) – The Cheyenne and Black Hills Stage & Express Company, which ran between Deadwood, South Dakota, and Cheyenne, Wyoming, traveled one of the most dangerous routes in the American West due to its frequent hold-ups and hostile Sioux Indians.
+Curley Grimes, one of the most conspicuous road agents guilty of holding up the stage, had been making a “career” in the Black Hills as a bandit for about two years.
 Having also been accused of stealing U.S. Mail from the stages, Special Agent William H. Llewellyn and U.S. Deputy Marshal Boone May were sent to capture him in 1979.
-When the two officers caught up with the road agent about halfway in between Rapid city and Fort Meade, he was arrested without incident.
-However, later in the day, when Grimes attempted to escape, he was shot and killed by Boone May.
+He was arrested without incident when the two officers caught up with the road agent halfway between Rapid City and Fort Meade.
+However, when Grimes attempted to escape later in the day, he was shot and killed by Boone May.

-Albert Gross, aka: John Gunter – An outlaw member of the Jesse Evans Gang, he was captured by Texas Rangers near Shafter, Texas, on July 3, 1880.
-Later, he escaped briefly but recaptured by Ranger Sam Graham.
+Albert Gross, aka John Gunter – An outlaw member of the Jesse Evans Gang, he was captured by Texas Rangers near Shafter, Texas, on July 3, 1880.
+Later, he escaped briefly but was recaptured by Ranger Sam Graham.

 Billy Grounds (1862-1882) – His real name was said to have been Burtcher.
-Billy was born in Texas but left headed westward in 1881, first landing in New Mexico and then Arizona.
+Billy was born in Texas but left and headed westward in 1881, landing in New Mexico and Arizona.
 He soon hooked up with the likes of the Clanton Gang and began rustling cattle.
-He soon moved on to bigger things and on March 25, 1882, he and another outlaw named Zwing Hunt, attempted to rob the Tombstone Mining and Milling Company in Charleston, Arizona.
+He soon moved on to bigger things, and on March 25, 1882, he and another outlaw named Zwing Hunt attempted to rob the Tombstone Mining and Milling Company in Charleston, Arizona.
 After being challenged, they shot and killed a man before panicking and taking off without a dime.
 Within no time, U.S. Deputy Marshal William Breakenridge gathered a posse and began to track the two killers.
-Finding them at the Jack Chandler Ranch near Tombstone, a Breakenridge had killed Billy Grounds and Zwing Hunt had been wounded.
-Unfortunately, one of the deputized men, John Gillespie, was also dead.
+Finding them at the Jack Chandler Ranch near Tombstone, a Breakenridge had killed Billy Grounds, and Zwing Hunt had been wounded.
+Unfortunately, one deputized man, John Gillespie, was also dead.
 The other two posse members were wounded but would recover.
-Outlaw Zwing Hunt escaped three weeks later only to be killed by Apache Indians.
+Outlaw Zwing Hunt escaped three weeks later, only to be killed by Apache Indians.

 Buck Guyse – A lawman and outlaw, he deserted the Texas Rangers and fled to New Mexico where he was arrested by Pat Garrett.